 Energy management practices should be performed at a level appropriate to the size and resources of the business.
 This is also true for energy-efficiency assessments.

-National Australian Built Environment Rating System (NABERS) is a voluntary rating system with design standards that measure a new building’s energy efficiency.
+National Australian Built Environment Rating System (NABERS) is a voluntary rating system to measure a commercial building’s energy efficiency.